New Build Award

 – everything from start to finish of the building project.

-The New Build Award is the most contested of the Built Environment Awards and this high level of competition reflects the fantastic contribution CABE members make in producing cutting-edge new buildings.
+The New Build Award garners the most submissions of the Built Environment awards and this high level of competition reflects the fantastic contribution CABE members make in producing cutting-edge new buildings.

 education or academic context.